HubertusWeber/FishTales/README.md

 - **Modular Design**: Each aspect of the configuration lives in its own file, making it easy to understand and customize
 - **Clean Home Directory**: Configured to keep your home directory as pristine as a freshly cleaned fish tank
-- **Nord Color Scheme**: Beautiful arctic-inspired colors that are easy on the eyes
 - **Heavily Commented**: Every configuration file is thoroughly documented, perfect for learning and customization
 - **Flexible Installation**: Place files wherever you want, just make sure they swim together!